Practical Philosophy

 Regulation: I vow to learn and practice stress management and grounding techniques, so that I may calm down, slow down, and think rationally (see Reason).

-Make distance: I vow to cognitively “distance” myself from my unexamined thoughts, emotions, and desires, so that I don’t automatically believe, identify with, or engage with every thought, emotion, or desire that enters my mind (remember the aphorism “Don’t believe everything you think”).
-Cognitive distancing will also allow me to stop reacting behaviorally in automatic ways to my emotions, desires, and thoughts.
+Make distance: I vow to cognitively “distance” myself from my unexamined thoughts, emotions, and desires, so that I don’t automatically believe, identify with, or engage with every thought, emotion, sensation, or desire that enters my mind (remember the aphorism “Don’t believe everything you think”).
+Through cognitive distancing I will also become better at not reacting behaviorally in automatic ways to my emotions, desires, sensations, and thoughts.

 Observe: I vow to non-judgmentally observe and critically examine my mental contents (thoughts, emotions, desires) so that I might better understand them.